a night photo of building D

 • Non-dual credit students: There is a separate online scholarship application.

-To register for classes, students must meet one of the following three requirements for both Math and Reading.
+To register for classes, you must meet one of the following three requirements for both Math and Reading:

 • Transcripts can be sent to transcripts@sandburg.edu.